Skip to content

 Importing custom data

-Any headers that do not exactly match default user data will create a custom attribute within Braze.
+Any headers that don’t exactly match default user data will create a custom attribute within Braze.

 The following data types are accepted in user import:

-• String (Can contain commas as long as there are double quotation marks surrounding the column value)
+• String: Can contain commas if there are double-quotation marks ("") surrounding the column value

-• Blank (Blank values will not overwrite existing values on the user profile, and you do not need to include all existing user attributes in your CSV file.)
+• Blank: Blank values won’t overwrite existing values on the user profile, and you don’t need to include all existing user attributes in your CSV file

 Updating subscription group status

-You can add users into email or SMS subscription groups via user import.
-This is particularly useful for SMS, since a user must be enrolled into an SMS subscription group to be messaged via the SMS channel.
+You can add users into email or SMS subscription groups through user import.
+This is particularly useful for SMS, because a user must be enrolled into an SMS subscription group to be messaged with the SMS channel.
 For more information, refer to SMS subscription groups.

 If you are updating subscription group status, you must have the following two columns in your CSV: